Operator growth and Krylov construction in dissipative open quantum systems: Arnoldi iteration

 When the Krylov basis is explored completely, the Arnoldi coefficients hit zero.
 See Fig.\,\ref{fig:Ardiagonalsi} (c), (d).
 This has to be the case, as we have taken a finite-dimensional system.
 There are a couple of points to remember for the case of a fully explored Krylov basis.
-Firstly, although in previous literature \cite{Rabinovici:2020ryf, Rabinovici:2021qqt}, it has been argued that for integrable cases, Krylov dimensions are much smaller than the non-integrable cases, this statement seems to stem from either a choice of special kind of operators (one-site operators that remain one-site along with the evolution, as studied in \cite{Rabinovici:2020ryf}) or presence of special symmetries (Heisenberg XXZ chain, as studied in \cite{Rabinovici:2021qqt}).
-In our case, none of such situations are present, and we find the Krylov space dimensions for integrable and chaotic cases are very similar.
+In \cite{Rabinovici:2020ryf}, the authors found that for the integrable SYK model, the Krylov dimension is much smaller than the chaotic case.
+However, as argued in \cite{Rabinovici:2021qqt}, this is not true for generic integrable cases where the Krylov space dimension appears to be the same for both integrable and chaotic cases.
+Due to the phenomenon dubbed the Krylov-space localization \cite{Rabinovici:2021qqt}, the space is explored less efficiently when the integrable yet strongly interacting XXZ spin chain is analyzed.
+This localization results in the saturation of Krylov complexity for integrable XXZ chain at a lower value than the chaotic case and happens in the fully symmetry-reduced sector.\footnote{We thank Julian Sonner and the anonymous referee for pointing out these facts to us.} In our case, we find the Krylov space dimensions for integrable and chaotic cases to be almost the same, which is in agreement with the results of \cite{Rabinovici:2021qqt}.
 It is worth mentioning that we find many fluctuations for higher Arnoldi coefficients, which can be averaged for the $s$ number of preceding and following coefficients for a specific coefficient (see caption of Fig.\,\ref{fig:Ardiagonalsi} more details).
 After this fluctuation-averaging, the behavior of the Arnoldi coefficients becomes much smoother, and one can observe the full exploration of the Krylov basis much more clearly.
-Yet, we can see that for integrable systems, the coefficients fluctuate more rapidly than the chaotic ones.
+Yet, we can see that for integrable systems, the coefficients fluctuate more rapidly than the chaotic ones, which, according to \cite{Rabinovici:2021qqt}, can again be attributed to the Krylov space localization for the integrable case.
 However, the non-Hermitian effects tend to reduce it in both integrable and chaotic limits.
-At this point, we do not have a clear understanding of it, and requires further investigation.
+At this stage, we do not have a clear understanding of it, and it requires further investigation.